For Individual Solicitors and Barristers

-I am interested in the National Pro Bono Aspirational Target
+I am interested in the National Pro Bono Target

-In 2007 the Centre established the National Pro Bono Aspirational Target of 35 hours of pro bono legal work per lawyer, which can be signed up to by individual solicitors and barristers.
+The Centre runs the National Pro Bono Target of 35 hours of pro bono legal work per lawyer, which can be signed up to by individual solicitors and barristers.
 The Target is a well-respected and widely adopted benchmark for measuring pro bono contributions in Australia.